-- The Upper School building opens at 8:15 AM.
-Breakfast is served between 8:15-8:30 AM. - Classes begin promptly at 8:30 AM. - All building doors will remain locked.
-Children arriving after 8:30 AM are considered tardy. - The school day ends at 3:20 PM Monday through Thursday and at 2:05 PM on Friday. - If you need to pick up your child early, these occasions should be rare in nature.
+- The Upper School building opens at 8:45 AM. - Classes begin promptly at 9:00 AM. - All building doors will remain locked. - The school day ends at 3:20 PM.
+Most Mondays, students that are up-to-date on all of their assignments will be eligible to leave school at 2:20pm. - If you need to pick up your child early, these occasions should be rare in nature.
 Please send a note to your child's teacher in the morning, and see the section below on early dismissal.